Frugal Fitness- What (and what NOT) to Eat

 Fat Loss #4 – Weight Training is NECESSARY to Lose Fat Permanently

-While it’s true that you will lose weight doing Cardio, you lose equal amounts of fat and muscle, which in turns lowers your metabolism.
+While it’s true that you will lose weight doing Cardio, you lose equal amounts of fat and muscle, which in turn lowers your metabolism.
 The more muscle you have in your body, the more calories you burn (even while sitting!).

 Fat Loss Secret – If you’re trying to get a Bikini ready body in 2 weeks or less -Exercise FIRST thing every morning for 20 minutes on an empty stomach.